 I loved them both!
 And the weirdest thing happened, I seriously couldn’t get enough of any of the vegetables and decided this will be my new way to eat veggies all winter long!
-I began to be drawn to the frig for “just a little more”.
-Writing about it now makes me want to go get my fork.
+Over and over I felt myself drawn to the fridge for “just a little more”.
 I wonder if these cravings were my body’s way of getting what it needs?!
 (You know how that happens when you’re pregnant?
 Not that I AM…)

-Here’s a picture of the kimchi I tried:
+Here’s a picture of the kimchi I tried from the conference:

 This was SO flavorful and had the perfect “bite” to it.
 It tasted like a spicy sauerkraut.
 Two of the kids ate (and loved) my carrots, but none of them would eat the ones I brought home.
-Again, here's where to get fermented veggies online.
+Again, here's where to get raw fermented veggies online.

 FOOD THAT IS ALIVE